SteveBarnett/Remixing/_thinking/my-philosophy.md

 	- Grasping creates dualities.
 	- Grasping causes suffering.
 - Concepts are many, simple, static.
 Reality is one, complex, flow.
+- Reason and debate to end yours and others' suffering are a means to an end.
+	- Even though they're empty too.

 ### Our true nature / No-self